bhauman/rebel-readline/rebel-readline-nrepl/README.md

 # rebel-readline-nrepl

-> *Note: This library is still a work in progress and has not yet been published to Clojars.*

-## Overview

 `rebel-readline-nrepl` is a Clojure library that brings the flexibility of Rebel Readline to your terminal as an nREPL (Network REPL) client.

 ## Prerequisites